Liver and Gallbladder Flush

 That made me a believer.

 On the other hand, I’ve known many people who have used this flush and it’s worked great for them.
-Back in the early years of my detoxification process I too flushed out all lot of soft waxy gallstones using this method.
+Back in the early years of my detoxification process, I too flushed out a lot of soft, waxy gallstones using this method.

 The secret to staying out of trouble relies on the preparation the week before the actual flush.
-Drinking apple juice and taking the supplements softens the gallstones transforming them into pliable masses that can get through the bile duct.
+Aking malic acid softens the gallstones, transforming them into pliable masses that can get through the bile duct.

-Also be sure to have the coffee enema prepared ahead of time in case you start having cramping pain in the right upper portion of your abdomen indicating the stones having trouble getting through the bile duct.
-Administer the coffee enema right away because it violates the bile duct and the most likely allow the stone to pass.
+Also, be sure to have the coffee enema prepared ahead of time in case you start having cramping pain in the right upper portion of your abdomen, indicating the stones are having trouble getting through the bile duct.
+Administer the coffee enema right away because it dilates the bile duct and most likely allows the stone to pass.

 Here’s the disclaimer: